jcgneto/CV/README.md

 # Research areas of interest

-Microbial community ecology.
+Microbial ecology and data science.
-Gut microbiome and enteric pathogens -- population and community ecology.
+Learning ecological patterns from data.

 # Publications